aleksei-berezkin/typique/README.md

 If you encounter performance problems, consider:

 - Limiting scanned files with the plugin’s `include` and `exclude` settings
-- Splitting large files with multiple `css()` invocations into smaller ones
+- Splitting large files with multiple styles invocations into smaller ones
 - Splitting large projects into smaller ones (note: you may need [labels prefixing](./docs/Prefixing.md) to ensure name uniqueness across projects)

 ## The library name